gov-cy/staging-govcy-design-system-docs/src/patterns/addresses.md

 An address lookup lets users specify a Cypriot address by entering their postcode and selecting their address from a list.
 There is also an option to enter a street or apartment number.

+Use the following flow to ask for a Cypriot address with the address lookup:

+1. Use a [whole number numeric input ](../numeric_inputs/#whole-numbers) to ask users to enter their postcode.
+2. Ask the user's to select their street based on the post code provided.
+You can use a [select component](../../components/select/) for this.
+3. Use [text inputs](../../components/text_input/) to ask the users to enter the street number and optionally the apartment number.
+Also show the users their selected 'postcode', 'street', 'city or village' and 'district', and provide them with a 'Continue' [primary button](../../components/button/#primary-button) to store the address.

+For each step of the address lookup, use a [secondary button](../../components/button/#secondary-button) labeled `Search` to allow user's to search for streets based on the provided postcode.
+This allows the user to search again for streets at any time of the process.

+Remember to run validations for each step and follow the instructions for [error messages](../../components/error_message) and [error summary](../../components/error_summary) when validating user input.

 ![Flow of Cypriot address lookup](../../img/v3_cy_address_lookup.png){style="aspect-ratio: auto;"}

 When using an address lookup, you should: